 Tips for Using a Sharpening Stone

-Sharpening stones can restore a set of quality knives to their former glory.
+Sharpening stones can restore a set of quality knives, pocket knives, and hunting knives to their former glory.
 To achieve that, it’s essential to follow a few crucial tips.

-- Assess your knives.
-Determine how dull your knives are and decide what grit you should use.
+- Assess knives.
+Determine how dull the knives are and decide what grit to use.
 Cut test slices through a tomato or another fruit or vegetable.
 The harder it is to get the knife through the fruit, the duller the knife is.
-Use a knife you know is sharp as a benchmark if you need to.
+Use a knife that’s already sharp as a benchmark if necessary.

 - Soak the stone.
 Most stones need to be soaked in water to function correctly.
-If you’re using a water stone or ceramic stone, this is a crucial step.
-If you’re using an oil stone, you’ll need to prep the stone with cutting oil.
+If using a waterstone or ceramic stone, this is a crucial step.
+If using an oil stone, the stone will need to be prepped with cutting oil.

 - Know the grit.
 Like sandpaper, sharpening stones have different grit levels.
-Research which grit level you should use to sharpen a blade properly.
+Research which grit level should be used to sharpen a blade properly.

 - Find the 20-degree angle.
 Most blades should be sharpened at a 20-degree angle, but this angle can be a challenge to figure out.
 Begin by holding the edge at a 90-degree angle.
 Tilt it halfway to the countertop to find 45 degrees.
 Then halve the distance to the surface again to reach roughly 20 degrees.

-- Place your stone on a damp washcloth.
-If you have a stone with a nonslip side, you can skip this tip.
-Otherwise, set the stone on a damp washcloth to hold it in place while you sharpen.
+- Place the stone on a damp washcloth.
+If the stone has a nonslip side, users can skip this tip.
+Otherwise, set the stone on a damp washcloth to hold it in place while sharpening.

-- Test the edge of your sharpened knife on a piece of paper.
-If you’re not sure if you’ve sharpened your knife adequately, hold up a piece of paper and attempt to slice down through one edge.
+- Test the edge of the sharpened knife on a piece of paper.
+If users are unsure if they’ve sharpened their knife adequately, they can hold up a piece of paper and attempt to slice down through one edge.
 If the blade is sharp, it should cut through the paper easily.

-If you still have questions about sharpening stones and how to maintain them, read on for answers to the most commonly asked questions about these tools.
+If you still want more info on sharpening stone usage and maintenance, read on for answers to the most commonly asked questions about these tools.

-Q. How long do you soak a wet stone?
+Q. How long do you soak a whetstone?

-Soak your sharpening stone in water for five minutes before using it for fine stone.
-Ten minutes should be long enough for coarse stones to soak through thoroughly.
+Soak your fine sharpening stone in water for 5 minutes before using it; 10 minutes should be long enough for coarse stones to soak through thoroughly.